apache/drill/_docs/query-data/010-query-data-introduction.md

 **Using the Autocomplete Feature**

-On the Query page in the Drill Web Console, place your cursor in the Query window and press `ctrl+space`.
+On the Query page in the Drill Web UI, place your cursor in the Query window and press `ctrl+space`.
 A drop-down menu of Drill keywords, functions, and templates appears.
 Use the up and down arrows on the keyboard to scroll through the list.

 **Note:** The `s*` option provides the template for a SELECT query.